observablehq/plot/README.md

 ## Markers

-A [marker](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/marker) defines a graphic drawn on the control points of a line or a link mark.
+A [marker](https://developer.mozilla.org/en-US/docs/Web/SVG/Element/marker) defines a graphic drawn on reference points of a line or a link mark.
 The graphics adjust to the tangential orientation of the line at each point.

 The supported marker options are: